npstorey/cattenthecurve/README.md

 ## Let's all #CattenTheCurve of the #CoronaVirus by staying home and watching the Cats movie!

 Social distancing is hard.
-Let's make it fun with Cats!
+Make it fun with Cats!

 ![Cats](https://upload.wikimedia.org/wikipedia/en/thumb/c/cf/Cats_2019_poster.jpg/220px-Cats_2019_poster.jpg)